The Hidden Value of Employee Sick Days for Business Owners

 When there’s a lot to be accomplished at work it can be difficult to take a day off.
 Employees who are feeling under the weather frequently go to work rather than taking a sick day.
 In light of the economic downturn several years ago, research revealed that American workers are experiencing a high degree of reluctance to miss work days.
 However, if the illness is contagious then going to work sick exposes others to the same illness, placing the entire workforce at risk.

 A common argument for going to work sick is that there are important duties that cannot be dropped, and that missing work is not an option.
 A 2003 study published in the Journal of Occupational and Environmental Medicine found that the national economy loses an estimated $160 billion in lost productivity every year from employees who go to work sick and spread illnesses.
 Even with the best intentions, employees do not perform at their best while ill.

 Rather than potentially prolonging the illness and exposing others, taking a sick day when needed is the right choice.
 In fact, taking a day off early in an illness to rest and recuperate can prevent a longer absence later.

 Protecting Your Business

 Hopefully, your business will never be in a negative situation do to employee performance or absences.
-A conversation about your business insurance coverage with one of our agents here at Integrity Insurance Services can help you decide what sort of policy might be right for you.
-We understand business and we are proud to assist business owners throughout the San Diego, California area with their insurance needs.
+A conversation about your business insurance coverage with one of our agents here at Integrity Commercial Insurance Services can help you decide what sort of policy might be right for you.
+We understand business and we are proud to assist business owners throughout the Murrieta, California area with their insurance needs.